KallynGowdy/Parser.Net/README.md

 2).
 Add Syntax Tree API
   - [x] Add basic working implementation
-  - [ ] Refactor to mimic Roslyn API
+  - [ ] Provide API for comparing trees for differences and determining which nodes need updating (Thereby allowing partial parsing)
   - [ ] Add detailed documentation on using and extending (utilize tests for examples)

 3).
 Refactor Parser Generator